dylanesque/Cheatsheets/rails.md

 - The rails console is a good place to experiment with new database entities, making sure that you are getting vaild results when creating new instances of them, etc.

+## Model Gotchas

+- ActiveRecord's uniqueness validation does not guarantee uniqueness at the database level.
+The workaround for this is to implement a db index for columns that require uniqueness, and require that id to b e be unique.

 # Views